 Most animals are diploid.
 The terms diploid and haploid are used to describe how many copies of genetic material are contained within a cell.
 In diploid cells, there are two full sets of the cell's genetic material, in haploid cells, there is only one full set of the cell's genetic material.
 Most animals are made up of diploid cells.

-All animals are heterotrophs which means they ingest plants and other organisms as a way to get their carbon the energy they need to live.
+All animals are heterotrophs which means they ingest plants and other organisms as a way to get the energy they need to live.
 All living things need carbon to support the basic processes of life such as growth, development, and reproduction.
 There are two ways an organism can get the carbon they need: by obtaining it from their environment (in the form of carbon dioxide) or by feeding on other organisms (and obtaining carbon from the organic materials that make up the other organism).
 Organisms that obtain carbon from their environment are called autotrophs; green plants are examples of autotrophs.
 Green plants take energy from the sun and use it along with carbon available in the atmosphere in the form of carbon dioxide to produce sugar, a simple organic compound.
 Organisms, such as animals, that obtain carbon by ingesting other living organisms are called heterotrophs; animals are examples of heterotrophs.
 All animals must ingest other organisms (such as plants or animals) to obtain the carbon they need to live.

 Hickman C, Roberts L, Keen S, Larson A, l'Anson H, Eisenhour D. Integrated Principles of Zoology.
 14th ed.
 Boston MA: McGraw-Hill; 2006.
 910 p.